 These funny Thanksgiving quotes capture the humor in preparing a big meal, spending time with family, and of course, eating tasty food.
 Share them with your loved ones this year and debate which is the most relatable over dinner.
-Bonus: These quotes make great Thanksgiving Instagram captions too!
+Bonus: These quotes make great Thanksgiving Instagram captions and wishes too!

 “I celebrated Thanksgiving the old-fashioned way.
 I invited everyone in my neighborhood to my house, we had an enormous feast, and then I killed them and took their land.” —Jon Stewart.
 Check out these Thanksgiving memes for more holiday laughs.

 “Hope my relatives are getting along with the professional line sitter I hired to hold my place at the front of the Thanksgiving food line.” —John Lyon.
 Read more funny quotes guaranteed to make you and your loved ones laugh.

 “Thanksgiving is an emotional time.
 People travel thousands of miles to be with people they see only once a year.
 And then discover once a year is way too often.” —Johnny Carson.
 Check out the best Thanksgiving games to play with your family this year.

 “I approximated the Black Friday experience at home by hurling myself into a wall a number of times and then ordering online.” —Kumail Nanjiani